SEAN: Another one of those weeks that brings something for everyone.

-MELINDA: I really can’t wait to read this.
+MJ: I really can’t wait to read this.
 Michelle & I adored Volume 1.

 SEAN: I have run out of things to say about Yen’s BTOOOOM!, so I will note that since this is Volume 4 I added an extra O to the title.

 MICHELLE: *snerk* I gave up after the craptacular second volume.

 SEAN: A quick detour to the manwha side, as Vol. 8 of Jack Frost is out.
 I lost track of this back at the start.
 Is the girl still getting decapitated constantly?

 SEAN: Soul Eater 17 contains one of the most popular sequences in the entire series.
 I won’t say anything more, other than: Rule 63.

 Lastly, speaking of yearly releases, it’s Yotsuba&! time.
 Featuring Halloween, camping, and Asagi’s friend (and that’s all she is, despite yuri fans everywhere wishing it were otherwise) Torako.
 Ever volume of this series puts a smile on my face.

 ASH: I can’t believe how far behind I am with Yotsuba&!.
 I should address this issue immediately.

 MJ: New Yotsuba&! is always a welcome sight!